• Remembering

 Emotional Processes

-• Emotional Higher Capacity (mentioned, not included)
+• Emotional Higher Capacity (mentioned briefly)

 • Emotional Drive, Tone and Reactivity (also includes emotional regulation and affects associated with a vector’s motivational drive being frustrated or satisfied)